mklostermann/interactive_isolation_forest/datasets/README.md

 \cite{das-incorporating_feedback_into_tree-based_anomaly_detection}

 Larger datasets were sub-sampled (*_sub), see paper for details about the construction.
+These datasets wer not used.